Visa policy of Canada

-The visa policy of Canada requires that any foreign national wishing to enter Canada must obtain a temporary resident visa from one of the Canadian diplomatic missions unless they hold a passport issued by one of the 54 eligible visa exempt countries and territories or proof of permanent residence in the United States.
+The visa policy of Canada requires that any foreign citizen wishing to enter Canada must obtain a temporary resident visa from one of the Canadian diplomatic missions unless they hold a passport issued by one of the 53 eligible visa-exempt countries and territories or proof of permanent residence in Canada or the United States.

 All visa-exempt travellers to Canada (except United States citizens and permanent residents) have been required to obtain an Electronic Travel Authorization (eTA) when arriving in Canada by air since 10 November 2016.
 Travellers were able to apply early as of 1 August 2015.

 Applications of visitor visas, work permits, study permits and certain types of permanent residency can be submitted online.
 However, such applicants must provide their biometrics (photograph and fingerprints) as a part of their application process.
 Depending on the country by which the passport was issued, a visa application may have to be submitted at a visa application centre at a Canadian diplomatic mission.

 Visa policy map

-Visa exemptions
+Visa exemption

-Holders of passports issued by the following 54 countries and territories are able to visit Canada without obtaining a visa for a period of up to 6 months.
-They are required to obtain an eTA if they arrive by air, except for U.S. nationals and citizens of France residing in Saint Pierre and Miquelon arriving directly from the territory, who are exempt from the eTA requirement.
-Nationals of certain countries must arrive by air when not holding a Canadian visa.
+Holders of ordinary passports issued by the following 53 countries and territories are able to visit Canada without a visa for a period of up to 6 months.
+They are required to obtain an eTA if they arrive by air, except for U.S. citizens, U.S. permanent residents, and citizens of France residing in Saint Pierre and Miquelon arriving directly from the territory, who are exempt from the eTA requirement and are barred from applying for an eTA.
+Citizens of certain countries must arrive by air when not holding a Canadian visa.

 Visitors are eligible if they are in good health, can convince an immigration officer that they have ties (job, home, financial assets or family) that will take them back to their home country and have enough money for their stay.
 In some cases a medical exam or a letter of invitation may be required.
 Immigration officials have the discretion to limit the duration that visitors may enter the country as well as impose additional conditions.